 Pre-retirement mortality rates were based on the RP-2000 Employee Preretirement Mortality Table for male and female active participants.
-For local employees, mortality tables are set back two years for males and seven years for females.
+For local employees, mortality tables are set back 2 years for males and 7 years for females.
 In addition, the tables provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
-Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (setback one year for males and females) for service retirement and beneficiaries of former members and a oneyear static projection based on mortality improvement Scale AA.
+Post-retirement mortality rates were based on the RP-2000 Combined Healthy Male and Female Mortality Tables (set back 1 year for males and females) for service retirements and beneficiaries of former members and a one-year static projection based on mortality improvement Scale AA.
 In addition, the tables for service retirements and beneficiaries of former members provide for future improvements in mortality from the base year of 2013 using a generational approach based on the plan actuary's modified MP-2014 projection scale.
-Disability retirement scales used to value disabled retirees based on the RP-2000 Disabled Mortality Tables (setback 3 years for males and set forward 1 year for females).
+Disability retirement rates used to value disabled retirees were based on the RP-2000 Disabled Mortality Table (set back 3 years for males and set forward 1 year for females).

-The actuarial assumptions used in July 1, 2015 valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
+The actuarial assumptions used in the July 1, 2016 valuation were based on the results of an actuarial experience study for the period July 1, 2011 to June 30, 2014.
 It is likely that future experience will not exactly conform to these assumptions.
-To the extent that actual experience deviates from there assumptions, the emerging liabilities may be higher or lower than anticipated.
+To the extent that actual experience deviates from these assumptions, the emerging liabilities may be higher or lower than anticipated.
 The more the experience deviates; the larger the impact on future financial statements.